 THE OTHER CONQUEST: COLONIAL MEXICO

 The Spaniards had conquered; a new era began: Nueva España.
-Mexico became a viceroyalty of Spain, its capital was built upon the ruins of Tenochtitlán and named ‘México Tenochtitlán’, renamed in 1584 as ‘La Ciudad de México’ – Mexico City.
+Mexico became a viceroyalty of Spain, its capital was built upon the ruins of Tenochtitlán and renamed ‘México Tenochtitlán’, renamed again in 1584 as ‘La Ciudad de México’ – Mexico City.
 New laws were instated, such as one stating no cruelty to the indigenous people, but they were not very well enforced.
 Some colonial officials such as Nuño de Guzmán became notorious for their cruelty.

 The Spanish crown sent the Catholic church to the new land and convert the pagans; churches went up left and right, using indigenous people as workers (some would say slaves).
 Along with it went the Spanish Inquisition and the auto de fé – public ceremonies of the Inquisition kind that included hangings and burnings of the heathen.
 This went on from 1571 to 1850 – when the very last auto de fé took place.
 That is not to say that all clergy were evil; there were a few, such as Vasco de Quiroga. who defended the indigenous people and truly did portray love.